taschmidt/ReSharper-mustache-plugin/README.md

 ReSharper-mustache-plugin
 =========================

-Plugin for JetBrains ReSharper to allow it to find mustache views
+Plugin for JetBrains ReSharper to allow it to find mustache views in MVC project.

 Installation
 ============